International Center for Promotion of Enterprises: Global seminars and expert group meetings

-The ICPE hosts frequent conferences, seminars and expert group meetings, providing a unique platform for the exchange of ideas and best practices among practitioners, academics and other stakeholders.
-The aim of these meetings is to facilitate paradigm shifts in the way governments and enterprises address their most important governance, management and leadership challenges.
+The ICPE hosts frequent conferences, seminars and expert group meetings, providing a platform for the exchange of ideas and best practices among practitioners, academics and other stakeholders.
+The aim of these meetings is to facilitate shifts in the way governments and enterprises address their most important governance and leadership challenges.

 A global training and research hub

 One- to four-week modules bringing together participants from different global regions for in-depth immersion on a given subject.
 The first half of the module is typically conducted at the ICPE headquarters in Ljubljana, while the second half takes participants on a tour of businesses and international organizations in different European countries.

 Projects

 The ICPE conducts research and consulting for the benefit of member states, affiliate members and other partners.
 The center works with partners to secure requisite project and program funding from Development banks, IFIs, the EU and others.